luciddesign/gem-lucid-intercom/README.md

 See the source code for documentation of arguments.

-### Update a user

-    require 'lucid/intercom/update_user'

-    Lucid::Intercom::UpdateUser.new(shop_attributes, app_attributes).()

-When this is called, and the user did not previously exist, the user will be created.

 ### Send an event

 When a user installs/uninstalls the app, or changes their plan: